ibrouchene/disaster-response-pipeline/README.md

      - classifier.pkl
      - model_results.csv

-For an easy manipulation of the data and easy visualization, the Jupiter notebook *** model_comparison.ipynb *** can be loaded.
+For an easy manipulation of the data and easy visualization, the Jupiter notebook ***model_comparison.ipynb*** can be loaded.
 It contains methods that will loop through the model_results folder, read the model's results, format them and compares them.

-example: